aimat-lab/3DSC/README.md

  ```sh
 pip install .
  ```
 Sometimes, this can throw an error because of an issue with `setuptools>58.0.0`.
-In this case, install `setupools=58` before installing the package:
+In this case, install `setuptools=58` before installing the package, for example like this:
 ```sh
 conda create --name 3DSC python=3.9 setuptools=58 pip
 conda activate 3DSC